This is Magu (pronounced Ma-goo.) She is my marvelous mother in law.

 Or something like that.

 I lived about 30 minutes away so I spent weekends with Deb at their house.
-We stayed up late, slept in late, went to the mall every Saturday, and had lovely Sunday dinners at their house after church before I headed back to where I lived and worked as a nanny.
+We stayed up late, slept in late, went to the mall every Saturday, and had lovely Sunday dinners at their house after church before I headed back to where I lived and worked as a nanny for some nanny agencies.
 They became parents to me, making birthday cakes every year and adding a pile of presents to their Christmas tree for me every year.
 It was three years later when Rob and I started to entertain the idea of dating (since he’d pretty much been in preschool before that.)
 The first thing we *had* to do was ask his parents what they thought, because we knew we couldn’t “just date.”
 If it ended as all our other relationships had (we were stupid back then and had no idea we shouldn’t be dating–aaak) then we wouldn’t be friends anymore, and since his parents had become my second parents, that really wouldn’t work and we knew we shouldn’t even start.
 If we were going to date, it had to be because it was God’s will, and we were supposed to get married eventually.
 They said yes, and the rest is history.

 I learned about a million things from this lady.
 Here are just a few of them.